zreisman/Wastegram/README.md

 [Details][phase-two]

 ### Phase 3: Find Users, Follow Users (~2 days)
 I'll add a Backbone view for a search form.
+Backbone will query the database through Api::UsersController, but only filtered results will be returned with minimal information.

 [Details][phase-three]

-### Phase 4: View Feed of Posts For Subscribed Users (~2 days)
+### Phase 4: View Feed of Posts For Followed Users (~2 days)
+I'll build Backbone composite view of a feed using post and usertag subviews.
+A user's feed will be built using the association on the Rails end.
+The client will display all posts returned.

 [Details][phase-four]

 ### Phase 5: Like Posts, Comment on Posts (~2 days)
+By the end this phase, users should be able to like and comment on posts of their followees.
+The post subview will be broken out into comment and like subviews.

 [Details][phase-five]

 ### Bonus Features (TBD)
 - [ ] Filters
+- [ ] Notifications
+- [ ] Video support
 - [ ] Callouts (@bsmith) gives user an alert.

 [phase-one]: ./docs/phases/phase1.md